svarshavchik/vera/README.md

 * Container units' specification files use a basic, simple, documented YAML syntax

-* Includes a script for wrapping /etc/inittab and /etc/rc.d/rc?.d
+* Includes a script for migrating /etc/inittab and /etc/rc.d/rc?.d
-entries in vera's container units
+entries to vera's container units

 * A fully fleshed out mechanism for defining dependencies between containers, which can be started at the same time, dependencies permitting